bitrix24/b24restdocs/api-reference/catalog/catalog/catalog-catalog-list.md

 [`array`](../../data-types.md) |
 An array of fields to select (see fields of the object [catalog_catalog](../data-types.md#catalog_catalog)).

-If the array is not provided or an empty array is passed, all available fields of trade catalogs will be selected.
+If the array is not provided or an empty array is passed, all available fields of the trade catalogs will be selected.
 ||
 || **filter**
 [`object`](../../data-types.md) | An object for filtering selected records in the format `{"field_1": "value_1", ... "field_N": "value_N"}`.